Virtualization with Other Third Party Providers

 If you want to use a third-party virtualization provider other than Xen, KVM, or VMware, you can import a JSON configuration file to Uyuni.

-Similarly, if you have a VMWare installation that does not provide direct access to the API, a file-based VHM provides you with some basic management features.
+Similarly, if you have a VMware installation that does not provide direct access to the API, a file-based VHM provides you with some basic management features.

 This option is for importing files that have been created with the virtual-host-gatherer tool.
 It is not designed for manually created files.